-Be careful around dust from floodwater silt, mud, and soil
+Kia mataara: Be careful around dust from floodwater silt, mud and soil

-Dust from silt, mud and soil can damage your health.
-Dust, mud, and soil in the air can get into your lungs and airways.
+Dust from silt, mud and soil can damage your health if you don't take it seriously.
+One of the main concerns is little bits of silt, mud and soil in the air getting into your lungs and airways.
 This can damage your lungs.
+Coughing, lots of mucus and shortness of breath are all signs to watch out for.

-Reduce your exposure at times when there is a lot of dust:
+Reduce your exposure at times when there is a lot of dust including:

-- Stay indoors, close windows, and if you have air conditioning, make sure it is recirculating indoor air and not bringing air in from outside. - Don't exercise outdoors. - Make sure the places you sleep, eat, and relax are dust free. - Wear the right gear when you are cleaning up (i.e. masks, rubber gloves, boots, and eye protection).
-See more information in our "Returning home after a flood" fact sheet.
+- If possible, stay indoors when there's lots of dust, close windows and if you have air conditioning, make sure it is recirculating indoor air and not bringing air in from outside. - Don't exercise outdoors when it is dusty. - Make sure the places you sleep, eat and relax are dust free. - Wear the right gear when you are cleaning up and there's lots of dust.
+What you should be wearing to stay safe is covered in our "Cleaning up Safely after a flood" fact sheet.